UX vs. UI: How They Work Together in Web Design

 While both are related and integral to a site’s success, they’re unique and contribute to different elements to the overall design.

 Let’s tackle the acronyms first:

-I want to delve further into the precise aspects and deliverables associated with each specialty, because understanding how they relate to you and your site’s visitors can help you better understand the design process – and designers.
+I want to delve further into the precise aspects and deliverables associated with UX vs. UI, because understanding how they relate to you and your site’s visitors can help you better understand the design process — and designers.

 UX and UI designers work in the same realm and on the same projects, but apply their own skills at various stages.
-Sometimes UX and UI are done by the same person, while other times each piece is done by many people on a team.
-At Forge and Smith Tess focuses on UX design, and UI design is my specialty.
+Sometimes UX and UI are done by the same person, whether it’s within an agency or a freelancer, while other times you’ll find companies employ multiple designers who specialize in each area.

-UX design brings critical analysis and logic to the design process: designing systems, structure and flows that a user will take.
-This user-centric design considers what the user wants, and how they will best get there.
-The navigation of a site – how a user reads through a page, where they click to navigate between pages, how they find and access the information they want – is part of the user experience.
+UX design brings critical analysis and logic to the design process: designing systems, structure, and flows that a user will take.
+This user-centric design considers what the user wants and needs, and how they will best get there.
+Website navigation — how a user reads through a page, where they click to navigate between pages, how they find and access the information they want — is part of the user experience.

-UX design specifically for the web also takes into consideration search engine requirements (SEO), browser restrictions and other web-specific requirements.
+UX design specifically for the web also takes into consideration search engine optimization (SEO), browser restrictions, and other web-specific requirements.

 - UX Deliverables: Site map, wireframes and prototyping

 - See It In Action: When you’ve finished reading this article, you’ll be directed to a few possible next steps: continue exploring another article, read more about us, or reach out and contact us.
 UX design is guiding your way through a logical journey.

 UI design deals with styling the structure and content — what the user sees during the experience.
 This is when branding, colours, typography, graphics, photography, and other visual elements are introduced.
 User interface design is client-centric (and brand-centric), focusing on what works visually for the brand to evoke the desired look, tone, and feel.